Seth MacFarlane: Musical style

 Frank Sinatra significantly influenced MacFarlane and his music.

 MacFarlane has a baritone voice.
 He is a pianist and singer who, in his early years, trained with Lee and Sally Sweetland, the vocal coaches of Barbra Streisand and Frank Sinatra.
 In an interview with NPR, he commented on their training style: "They really drill you.
 They teach you the old-style way of singing, back when you had no electronic help ...
 [They teach you to] show your teeth.
 If you look at old photos of Sinatra while he's singing, there's a lot of very exposed teeth.
 That was something Lee Sweetland hit on day in and day out, and correctly so, because it just brightens the whole performance."
 In 2009, MacFarlane appeared as a vocalist at the BBC Proms with the John Wilson Orchestra in Prom 22, A Celebration of Classic MGM Film Musicals.
 In 2010, he reappeared at the Proms with the John Wilson Orchestra in a Christmas concert special.
 In 2012, it was announced he would again appear at the Proms with the John Wilson Orchestra in a concert celebrating Broadway musicals.
 In 2015, MacFarlane again appeared at The Proms as a vocalist with the John Wilson Orchestra, this time in a Sinatra program.
 Regarding his musical passion, MacFarlane has said, "I love and am fascinated by exciting orchestration—what you can do with a band that size—and I think in many ways it's a lost art."
-His music is predominantly vocal jazz, show tunes and swing.
+His music is predominantly jazz, show tunes and swing.
 He also uses musical comedy in his shows and movies.